-Will secondhand marijuana smoke harm my pet?
+Will secondhand cannabis smoke harm my pet?

 - Excessive vocalization

-- Dilated pupils
+- Dilated pupils or glassy eyes

 - Low heart and respiratory rates

-As in humans, the signs associated with marijuana ingestion vary widely depending on a number of factors.
-Age, breed, weight, activity level, and type of pet all affect the degree of marijuana poisoning in a pet.
+Clinical signs can be seen within minutes to hours depending on how the pet was exposed, Dr. Pilossoph states.
+Furthermore, as with humans, the signs associated with cannabis ingestion can vary widely depending on a number of factors.
+Age, breed, weight, activity level, and type of pet all affect the degree of cannabis influence and potential intoxication in a pet.

-Does medical marijuana work for pets?
+Do hemp-derived cannabidols work for pets?

 Anecdotal evidence from a few published research papers have suggested that pet-specific products appear to produce positive results in some pets by alleviating symptoms of conditions like seizures and chronic arthritis pain.
 Like us, dogs have cannabinoid receptors, so there is a scientific basis for thinking that cannabis could help some of the same ailments for them as it does for humans.
 However, until more studies are performed and published, the safety and efficacy of cannabis and all its derivatives is still largely unknown and under debate.
 As with many other holistic and alternative veterinary treatments, medical marijuana has much less clinical oversight.